Love in the Time of Cholera

 News reports over the summer said that the pandemic was causing an uptick in mental health issues as job losses continued to soar, and people were trying to work and school their kids from home, frustrated by isolation from friends and limited job prospects.
 I didn’t think I had any mental health issues; I was just going to work every day as usual.
 My son liked the schools being closed; he was old enough to handle Zoom classes in his room.
 And my spousal equivalent was as distant as ever.
 So I didn’t feel depressed.
 Although I was getting lonely in the pandemic, I didn’t notice.

-Now the ride's over.
-I'm just in the train, rolling slowly to the bumpers where we all get off.
+Now the ride's pretty much done.
+I'm just in the train, on the flat part, rattling slowly to the bumpers where we all get off.

 Suddenly she was there.

 Avril was 22.
 Very compact at 4 feet 11 inches tall, she was a little brown asian girl with a long black ponytail.
-She had earned an associate’s degree, but when the economy began to reopen she was employed at the cellphone store next door to where I worked.
+As the economy began to reopen she was employed at the cellphone store next door to where I worked.
 Occasionally, she'd come into my store to get money changed for her register, or I’d see her sitting on the window ledge outside when I’d go out for a smoke.
 She asked me for a cigarette a couple of times.

 One day, bumming a smoke, she patted the seat next to her and said “Sit down.”
-So I complied, and she formally introduced herself.
-Amused, I said that I knew who she was, and told her my name.
+So I complied, and she introduced herself.
+Amused, I said that I'd seen her, I was aware of her, and told her my name.
 I said that I liked that she’s bright and bouncy and smiles all the time.
-She looked at me for a moment, and then said she did that to hide how she was sad all the time; she was surprised that working next door, we couldn’t hear her crying through the wall.
-She claimed she had chronic depression, but accepted it as just a part of who she is; she said she would smoke and drink and get high and smile all the time to mask it.
-She had a tattoo of a diamond on her throat.
+She looked at me for a moment, and then said she smiled a lot to hide that she was sad all the time.
+"You work next door— I'm surprised you haven't heard me crying, through the wall."
+She claimed she had chronic depression, but just accepted it as a part of who she is.
+She said she would smoke and drink and get high and smile all the time to mask it.
+She had a bad tattoo of a diamond on her throat.

 And she kept talking.
 Unfiltered, she knocked down her walls and opened up to me.
 I remember just staring at her, stunned.
 And she looked right back at me, unafraid.
 I think she was testing me to see if she’d scare me away; to see how I would judge her.
 But I was old enough to accept her without prejudice.
 And in response I thought, “Hell, I can do that, too— this chick can’t hurt me.”
 So I let down my own walls and talked to her.
-We conversed, and the more I listened, the more I saw who she really was.
+We conversed, and the more I listened, the more I saw who she really was, behind her cute and cool facade.
 I found her intriguing.

+Avril claimed she was just a girl from the ‘hood, renting a house in North Omaha.
+She had to plan trips to the Food Bank on paydays because “the struggle is real.”
 She thought of herself as a worthless little sad girl.
 A bad girl from the wrong side of the tracks.
-When she pouted, "Everyone says 'oh, you're so pretty' and stuff, but so what?
-That doesn't help," I found that amusing.
-She reminded me of myself at that age, when people called me talented and smart and talked about my potential.
-When I was young and fun and laughing— and miserable.
-Dark inside.
+She thought her Associate's Degree was useless, and pouted, "Everyone says 'oh, you're so pretty' and stuff, but so what?
+That doesn't help."
+I remembered being that age, when people called me talented and smart and talked about my potential.
+When I was young and fun and laughing.
+And miserable… Dark inside.
 But I had learned.
-It had taken decades but I had learned how to be happy without masking or medicating.
-I had a sudden brief urge to crusade, change her self-worth and her pessimism, and save her from sadness.
-But at the time… I was not entirely happy myself.
+It had taken decades but I had learned how to be happy, without masking or medicating.
+I had a sudden brief urge to crusade!
+To change her self-worth and her pessimism, and save her from sadness.
+But at the time… I had the sense that I was not entirely happy myself.
 So would I be counseling, or commiserating?
 Uncertain, I decided it was best to just extricate myself mentally and go home.
 Leave the Girl Alone.

-So the next day, I was across the parking lot having a smoke in my car.
+So the day after meeting Avril, I was across the parking lot having a smoke in my car, watching the busy street.
 In my rearview mirror I could see Avril moving around in her beat-up Suburban, facing our stores.
 But after I finished my cigarette, to avoid being creepy or cringe-y, I decided to Leave the Girl Alone.
-I walked past her truck, heading into my store without looking her way, ignoring her, but as I reached the door I heard her yell my name.
-Well… that stopped me, and she called me over, so we ended up comparing our schedules to figure out when we could talk again.
+I walked across the parking lot, past her truck, heading into my store without looking her way, ignoring her, but as I reached the door I heard her yell my name.
+Did she really?
+I glanced, and yeah, she was waving and calling me over.
+Well… that stopped me, and we ended up briefly comparing our schedules to figure out when we could really talk again.

-Soon after that, I was again out on another break, having a cigarette in my car, lost in my own thoughts, when I was startled by my passenger door suddenly being thrown open as she jumped in.
-I just stared at her in shock as she pulled out her own cigarette and said, “Got a light?”
-I thought, yeah— one just jumped into my car.
+Soon after that, I was again out having a cigarette in my car on another break.
+Watching the traffic, lost in my own solitary thoughts.
+Just pondering my existence on a quiet day.
+Suddenly my passenger door was thrown open and Avril jumped in.
+Startled, I just stared at her in shock as she pulled out her own cigarette and said, “Got a light?”
+Stunned, I just thought, yeah… one just jumped into my car.

 That quickly became a routine— we’d go on smoke breaks together, talking and comparing schedules.
 Avril liked me, obviously.
-And it had to be obvious, because she was young and tiny and cute and I was terribly aware that I was very much not.
-I was self-conscious about being ancient and unpretty, big and old and uncool.
+And it had to be obvious, because she was young and tiny and cute and I was very much aware that I was very much not.
+I was extremely self-conscious about being ancient and unpretty, big and old and uncool.
 I was skeptical, so I kept my emotional distance at first.
-Maybe she liked me— or maybe she just wanted to play with my heart.
+Maybe she liked me— or maybe she just wanted to play with an old guy's head.

-But over time, she seemed innocent.
+But over time, she seemed honest.
 After she texted my cell phone a couple of times, she said I could text her, or call her, anytime.
 Again, I was skeptical.
 But as the days passed, she continued to very pointedly repeat that.
 Any time.
 I soon showed her that I had made her a Contact in my phone, but even though I had her number (and her email, and her address), I didn’t want to be creepy, so I wouldn’t call.
 And I didn’t.
-Unless she texted me; oh then I’d answer!
+Unless she texted me.
+Oh then I’d answer!

 Meanwhile, the background of our jobs gave me a sense of pending urgency.
 Her company could transfer her at any time, and the business climate was such that my company was closing its stores and laying off employees.
 I told Avril that I tried to talk meaningful and deep, out of a kind of desperation.
-Based on years of experience, I knew it wouldn’t be long before she was sent her way or I was sent mine, but either way, five years from now she wouldn’t remember me.
-However, I dwell in my past, so I would always remember her.
+Based on years of experience, I knew it wouldn’t be long before she was sent her way or I was sent mine.
 So I needed to know her hard, and needed to know her now.
 I said, “I’m not trying to get in your pants… I’m trying to get in your head.”

 Brittany started calling Avril my little girlfriend from next door.
 I retorted that, if you allow for teen pregnancy, I’m old enough to be her grandfather.
 And that became a running joke.
-One day, I was conducting business with a woman, with Brittany observing, when Avril came in to say hi.
-She hovered in the background for a moment, then leaned in, interjected that she’d see me after work, and bounced out.
+One day, I was helping a woman customer, with Brittany standing by, when Avril came in to say hi.
+She hovered in the background for a moment, then leaned in, interrupted that she’d see me after work, and bounced out.
 I mentioned to the customer, “That’s my granddaughter.”
 The lady said, “That’s nice,” and continued her business while Brittany covered her mouth to keep from laughing out loud.

 And when I’d go out to have a smoke in my car, I didn't need to watch my rearview mirror, because I knew she’d shortly emerge from her store to come running across the parking lot, knock knock on my passenger window, and jump in.
 When I once said seeing each other for fifteen minutes at a time wasn’t enough, she responded by saying, “When are we gonna go to a ball game?"

 Through the end of summer into autumn, Avril and I talked a lot.
 I was late getting home after work a number of times because we’d been sitting in my car, bonding.
 One Indian Summer sunset we were just sitting together, not saying anything.
 I could feel her regarding me curiously until I looked back at her.
 After a moment, with some effort she slowly pulled the band off of her ponytail and said suggestively, "You've never seen me with my hair down."
-I smiled back; "Gorgeous either way," I said.
-Flirting was fun.
+I just stared at her.
+I still don't know what that was all about.

-And she was still intriguing.
+I was infatuated, and she was still intriguing.
 Sometimes I was her counselor; sometimes she was mine.
-I couldn’t help but draw parallels to those Christian stories of the sweet high-school girl who befriends an old man in the nursing home.
+I couldn’t help but draw parallels to those Chicken Soup feel-good stories of a sweet little girl who befriends a lonely old man in the nursing home.
 I was amused by her worldview; she was young and a constant reminder of how I felt when I was once young.
 How I thought.
 The future is not now, it’s next year, and that is so far away that today is pretty much forever.

-Avril claimed she was just a girl from the ‘hood, renting a house in North Omaha.
-She had to plan trips to the Food Bank on paydays because “the struggle is real.”
 I don’t know why she told me she was bisexual and once had a girlfriend for three years.
+I felt discussing our sex lives was treading into some inappropriate territory.
 But since we were opening up, I told her how my girlfriend had been keeping me celibate.
 She asked, “do you ever still… think about it?”
 I smiled and said, “When do I not?"

 Brittany once said she thought Avril had some “daddy issues,” and I said “Yeah, probably.”
 Avril’s family came from Myanmar, but her mom was dead and her dad was in prison.
 She said most of her other relatives blamed Avril for his imprisonment, and called her luulain, the Burmese word for liar.
 She started to tell me some serious story about that, but then became hesitant, so I told her I wouldn’t ask any more about it.
 She quietly said that was good; talking about it made her upset.